Streamerbot/docs/streamerbot/3.api/2.triggers/kick/general/present-viewers.md

 ---

 ## Notes
-The YouTube present viewer acts more like a chat activity tracker.
+The Kick present viewer acts more like a chat activity tracker.
 There is no "Live-Update" option for Kick as the API does not provide the viewer list.

 Under the `Platforms > Kick > Settings`, you will find the options for the Present Viewers Trigger.